RutujaPawale/Bank-Account/README.md

 •  Input and Output:
 --Input: Reads a single line of input from the user.
 --Print: Outputs the final balance to the user.

+6.Algorithm:
+• Deposit (amount, balance):
+1.Enter the amount to be deposited
+2.Add entered amount in current balance
+3.Display updated balance
+• Withdrawal (amount, balance):
+1.Enter the amount to be withdrawn
+2.Check if entered amount is greater than balance then display message insufficient balance 3.Else subtract entered amount from current balance 4.Display Updated Balance